gstoica27/DeltaFM/README.md

 <b>Summary</b>: We propose Contrastive Flow Matching, a simple extension to the flow matching objective which reduces training iterations and denoising steps while improving generation quality.

 ### Awknowledgement
-This repository heavily built off of [REPA](https://github.com/sihyun-yu/REPA/tree/main) repository.
+This repository is heavily built off of [REPA](https://github.com/sihyun-yu/REPA/tree/main) repository.
 Nearly all our files are the same as theirs, with the exception of a few scripts \& modifications.

 ### 1. Environment setup